 Tom Cruise–He can definitely still act.
 I have grown up watching him and while I think he’s a little out there, I cannot fault his acting skills.

 Colbie Smulders- I was surprised at this role for her.
-I had only seen who in HOW I MET YOUR MOTHER so seeing her in such an active role was different but nice.
+I had only seen her in HOW I MET YOUR MOTHER so seeing her in such an active role was different but nice.
 It is good to see she is expanding her range (after my husband proofed it he pointed out she was also in the Avengers/Captain America movies-I guess I will have to go back and watch :))

 Overall cast- While I didn’t really recognize the rest of the ensemble, I cannot find fault with any one person’s ability to act.
 The cast came together nicely to provide an entertaining movie.